Capstone-Projects-2025-Spring/project-aac-game-team-a/documentation/docs/requirements/system-block-diagram.md

 **Figure 1.** High-level design of Scribblers! web application.

 ## Description
-The system diagram shown in Figure 1 shows the architecture of the Scribblers application at a high-level.
+The Scribblers! project stack is composed as followed:

+#### Front-End:
+* Vue.js
+* Socket.io (Client)

+#### Back-End:
+* Node.js
+* Express
+* Socket.io (Server)

+#### Hosting:
+* Fly.io

 AAC and Non-AAC Users access the game through the same webpage interface.
-The webpage is rendered by the React front-end framework, handling user inputs and updating the webpage with game data processed by the back-end.
-The back-end, hosted on a server running Node.js, processes any data received from the front-end and handles external API calls as needed.
+The front-end handles visual rendering, user input for all features, and updating the webpage with game data processed by the back-end.
+The back-end processes any data sent by the front-end, handles game data functions such as timers and round starting and stopping, and updates the other users with data from the server to maintain syncronization across multiple users.